WPI’s Got What? . . . LEGO Club

 Wu, Daler Kang ’22, and Marcus Chalmers ’22—the club’s president, treasurer, and vice president, respectively—created the LEGO Club late last year.
 Wu had plans back in high school to create a LEGO club at his future college.
 He was surprised to find that a LEGO club wasn’t already in place at WPI, a school with such a focus on hands-on culture, and after some investigation, realized that he wasn’t alone in his interest.
 In an effort to share his passion with his fellow students while also drawing attention to the skill, artistry, and attention to detail required of building, the LEGO Club was founded.

 In a world where most people might consider LEGO building to be a solitary venture, Wu sees the exact opposite.
 “LEGO building has always been a social activity in my life,” he says. “...every MOC I’ve created seemed to not fulfill its purpose until I had it put on display among other builders.”

 The club serves as a place for Wu to do just that.
-It’s a haven for LEGO enthusiasts across campus, so it only makes sense that WPI’s own LEGO Lady, director of residential services and assistant dean of students Casey Wall, is the club’s advisor.
+It’s a haven for LEGO enthusiasts across campus, so it only makes sense that WPI’s own LEGO Lady, director of the Housing & Residential Experience Center and assistant dean of students Casey Wall, is the club’s advisor.
 “I love that my passion for LEGO is shared with so many students,” she says, adding that while she likes to complete LEGO kits, her favorite thing is hearing about and seeing what club members build based on their own imagination and creativity piece by piece.